N2ITN/are-you-fake-news/README.md

 - Sentiment analysis
 - Lexical / semantic complexity

-The results of these techniques are assembled into a vector and fed to a classifier for training.
+The results of these techniques are assembled into an output vector and fed to a classifier for training.
 Several classifiers will be compared including:

 - Logistic regression
 - SVM